 If you or someone you know has been arrested with false imprisonment, it’s important to seek the guidance of a skilled criminal defense attorney in Denver as soon as possible.
 This is where Law Office of Matthew A. Martin, P.C. steps in to help.

-False Imprisonment Attorney in Denver, CO
+Denver False Imprisonment Attorney

 If you have been charged and arrested with false imprisonment, your future is at stake.
 False imprisonment charges can lead to steep fines and even imprisonment.
 That is why it’s important to take the next step and hire an experienced criminal defense lawyer that can fight aggressively on your behalf.